 Where to Stay in Krakow

-Mosquito Hostel – a small hostel located close to the Old Town, this is definitely one of the best places to stay if visiting Krakow on a budget.
-They offer free breakfast and regular social events that are great way to meat other travellers and make the most of your time in the city!
-Click here to see their latest prices on Hostelworld or Booking.com!
+Mundo Hostel – a small hostel located close to the Old Town, this is definitely one of the best places to stay if visiting Krakow on a budget.
+They offer breakfast and regular social events that are great way to meat other travellers and make the most of your time in the city!

-Q Hotel Kraków – a great mid range hotel that is in a fantastic location and a good option if you do not want to stay in a hostel.
-They offer a large selection of comfortable rooms and there is also breakfast included in the nightly rate.
-Click here to see their latest prices and reviews
+Q Hotel Kraków – a great mid-range hotel that is in a fantastic location and a good option if you do not want to stay in a hostel.
+They offer a large selection of comfortable rooms and there is also breakfast available each morning.

 Not quite what you’re looking for?
 Click here to browse other hotels in Krakow!